AIRTucha/amonad/README.md

 }
 ```

 It can also be used as a representation of optional value.
-The following examples show the way to model a client interface with *Maybe*.
-Some nationalities have a second name as an essential part of their identity.
+The following example shows the way to model a *User* interface with *Maybe*.
+Some nationalities have a second name as an essential part of their identity other not.
 Therefore the value can nicely be treated as *Maybe<string>*.

 ```typescript
 interface Client {